 In this configuration, each cartridge is self-contained.
 When you think about it, you have all of the components for a small rocket engine.
 By locking the cartridge into the chamber, the entire bore of the rifle becomes a rocket nozzle.
 As the fuel burns and releases high pressure gas, it expands in all directions.

 The side walls of the case press against the inside of the chamber, which is made of a much stronger metal.
 The walls of the chamber aren’t going to “give way” to expanding gas.
 The bottom of the cartridge presses against the bolt face, which is mechanically locked into the rifle.
 Any energy exerted here transfers to the rifle and through the stock, where it ultimately comes up against you.

 When the combination of chamber walls, bolt face locked to the receiver, and the shooter are taken into account, the only direction that expanding gasses can expand is down the bore and towards the muzzle.

 Moving the Bullet

-The pressure continues to build to very high levels, over 51,000 PSI in the case of .223 cartridges.
+We’re talking significant amounts of pressure in the realm of 51,000 PSI in the case of .223 cartridges.
 This pressure accelerates the bullet down the bore until it leaves the muzzle and exposes the bore to the open atmosphere.
-At that instant, the pressure disperses and the bore pressure drops back to equilibrium with the outside world.
+At that instant, the gas disperses and the bore pressure drops back to equilibrium with the outside world.

-Physics being what it is, the mass of the bullet leaving the gun along with the force of expanding gasses leaving the muzzle like a rocket nozzle is what you experience as recoil.
+Physics being what it is, the mass of the bullet leaving the gun combined with the force of expanding gasses leaving the muzzle like a rocket nozzle is what you experience as recoil.

-So as long as the bullet remains in the bore, it will continue to build speed.
-Therefore, more bore to travel through means more velocity for the bullet.
+So as long as the bullet remains in the bore, it continues to build speed.
+Therefore, when there is more bore to travel through there is more potential to gain velocity.